discorobot/wtk/README.md

 Files in the `.wtk` folder include
 - `wc.log` A log of all word counts run with the`-k` (keep) parameter.
 Log entries include a date and count in the format `yyyy-MM-dd'T'HH:mm:ss xxx`

-- `session` A file containing state of the current session: Time started (and the wordcount when the session started), time ended and the final wordcount in the format
-`yyyy-MM-dd'T'HH:mm:ss xxx yyyy-MM-dd'T'HH:mm:ss xxx`

 - `config.json` The configuration file